On this page:

 The Organization of American States

 The Organization of American States (OAS) was founded in 1948.
 It has a permanent secretariat in Washington and includes all 35 independent states of the Americas.
-Cuba has been excluded since 1962.
+Cuba has been excluded since 1962 and Venezuela has applied to leave.

 The Community of Latin American and Caribbean States (CELAC) was a Mexican initiative announced in 2012.
 CELAC’s membership is the same as the OAS except that it excludes Canada and the United States and includes Cuba.
 It has no permanent secretariat and is becoming a vehicle for engagement outside the region.
 The first CELAC-EU Summit was held in Santiago in January 2013 and the first CELAC-China Forum was held in Beijing in January 2015.
 Australia met the CELAC Troika in December 2012.